About

 Your Contribution

-Success of the METU Spoken Turkish Corpus Project crucially depends on voluntary contributions.
+The success of the STC project crucially depends on voluntary contributions.

-The names of individuals and institutions contributing recordings to the corpus will be published on the web page of the project.
-Individuals who make recordings and do transcriptions are remunerated and awarded certificates.
+The names of individuals and institutions contributing recordings to the corpus are published on the web site.
+Individuals and institutions who make or donate recordings or contribute to doing the transcriptions are awarded certificates.